COREmanager Documentation

 Example of a script

-To perform Samba integration with BILLmanager:
+To perform Samba integration with BILLmanager or Clouden:

 1. If the CGI library is not installed on your system, install it using the command: